christian-schw/devops-capstone-project/README.md

 ## Introduction
-This capstone project / repository was created as part of IBM's "DevOps and Software Engineering" program.<br>
+This capstone project / repository was created as part of IBM's `DevOps and Software Engineering` program.<br>
 A template was used - see IBM repository: https://github.com/ibm-developer-skills-network/aolwx-devops-capstone-template.<br>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>